jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Google Map

-- An embedded google map is used to allow to use the find directions to the bar.
+ An embedded google map is used to allow to use the find directions to the bar.
 (Please note due to this bar being fictional the location of the Bar has been generalised to be that of Aberdeen, Scotland)

+ - Covered in user stories: 3

 <p align="center">